-'''

 call SetObjFunc ('fname', minmax);

-'''
+The SetObjFunc call sets the objective to a user-defined function.
 The inputs to the SetObjFunc subroutine are as follows:

-fname is the name of a user objective function.
-This parameter must be a literal string.
+is the name of a user objective function.
+This parameter must be a fname literal string.